-- Tuberculin skin test (TST) or IGRA (repeat at 6 months if negative)
+- TST or IGRA (repeat at 6 months if negative)

-Additional screening tests that may be useful, depending on the child’s country of origin or specific risk factors, are HAV serology, hepatitis C virus (HCV) serology, Chagas disease serology, malaria smears, and Helicobacter pylori antigen screening of stool if there is persistent abdominal pain or refractory anemia.
+Additional screening tests may be useful, depending on the child’s country of origin or specific risk factors.
+These screens include HAV, hepatitis C virus (HCV), and Chagas disease serologic tests; malaria smears; and Helicobacter pylori antigen screening of stool if there is persistent abdominal pain or refractory anemia.

-Gastrointestinal parasites have been found in up to 51% of internationally adopted children.
+Gastrointestinal parasites have been found in up to 74% of internationally adopted children.
 G. intestinalis is the most common parasite identified.
-The highest rates of infection have been reported from Russia, Eastern Europe, and China.
-Three stool samples collected in the early morning, 2–3 days apart, and placed in an appropriate container that contains preservative are recommended for ova and parasite analysis.
-Only one of these samples needs to be analyzed for Giardia antigen and Cryptosporidium antigen.
+The highest rates of infection have been reported from Ukraine and Ethiopia.
+Three stool samples collected in the early morning, 2–3 days apart, and placed in a container with preservative are recommended for ova and parasite analysis.
+Only 1 of these samples needs to be analyzed for Giardia antigen and Cryptosporidium antigen.
 Although theoretically possible, transmission of intestinal parasites from internationally adopted children to family and school contacts has not been reported.
 Stool samples should be cultured for enteric bacterial pathogens for any child with diarrhea.

 HAV serology is useful in identifying the infant or child from a HAV-endemic area who may be asymptomatic but is acutely infected and shedding virus.
 In 2007 and early 2008, multiple cases of hepatitis A secondary to exposure to a newly arrived internationally adopted child were reported in the United States.
 Some of these cases involved extended family members who were not living in the household.
 Identification of acutely infected toddlers new to the United States is necessary to prevent further transmission.
 In addition, identifying children who have natural immunity and do not need the HAV vaccine is cost-effective.

 Clinical symptoms of malnutrition, long-term institutionalization, and acquired immunodeficiency may overlap, but positive HIV antibodies in children aged <18 months may reflect maternal antibody and not infection.
 Assaying for HIV DNA with PCR will confirm the diagnosis of HIV in the infant or child.
-Some experts recommend PCR for any infant aged <6 months on arrival.
-If PCR testing is done, 2 negative assays administered 1 month apart, at least one of which is done after the age of 6 months, are necessary to exclude infection.
+Standard screening for HIV is with ELISA antibody testing, but some experts recommend PCR for any infant aged <6 months on arrival.
+If PCR testing is done, 2 negative results from assays administered 1 month apart, ≥1 of which is done after the age of 4 months, are necessary to exclude infection.
 Some experts recommend repeating the screen for HIV antibodies 6 months after arrival.

 Chagas disease is endemic throughout much of Mexico, Central America, and South America.
 Risk of Chagas disease varies by region within endemic countries.
 Although the risk of Chagas disease is likely low in adopted children from endemic countries, treatment of infected children is very effective.
 If a child comes from a country with endemic Chagas disease, testing for Chagas disease should be considered.
 Serologic testing when the child is aged >1 year will avoid possible false-positive results due to maternal antibody.

-Thick and thin malaria smears should be obtained immediately for any newly arrived child from a malaria-endemic area who has a fever.
-The child with fever should have 3 sets of malaria smears ≥12 hours apart before the diagnosis can be excluded.
+Thick and thin malaria smears should be obtained immediately for any febrile child newly arrived from a malaria-endemic area.
+A child with fever should have 3 sets of malaria smears ≥12 hours apart to exclude the diagnosis.

-Internationally adopted children are at 4–6 times the risk for TB than are their US-born peers.
+Internationally adopted children are at 4–6 times the risk for TB than their US-born peers.
 The TST of purified protein derivative is indicated for all children, regardless of their BCG status.
 TST results must be interpreted carefully for internationally adopted children; guidelines may be found in the bibliography.
-For children aged >5 years, IGRAs (such as QuantiFERON-TB Gold) are considered an acceptable screening alternative to the TST.
+For children aged ≥5 years, IGRAs (such as QuantiFERON-TB Gold) are an acceptable screening alternative to the TST.
+IGRAs have the advantage of not requiring a follow-up visit for testing or requiring individual interpretation of results (although results may be termed “indeterminate” by the laboratory).
+In addition, they appear to be more specific than the TST for M. tuberculosis infection in children who have had BCG vaccination.
+However, the TST remains the most widely used screening test for TB in children.
 A chest radiograph and complete physical examination to assess for pulmonary and extrapulmonary TB are indicated for all children with positive TST results.
 Hilar lymphadenopathy is a more sensitive finding for TB in young children than are pulmonary infiltrates or cavitation.
-A repeat TST 3–6 months after arrival is recommended for children who initially tested negative.
-Children who had a positive TST result but have no evidence of active disease should be treated with isoniazid for 9 months.
-If active disease is found, every effort should be made to isolate the organism and determine sensitivities, particularly if the child is from a region of the world with a high rate of multidrug-resistant TB, such as Russia, Eastern Europe, and Asia.
+A repeat TST 3–6 months after arrival is recommended for children who initially test negative.
+Children who have a positive TST result but have no evidence of active disease should be treated with isoniazid for 9 months.
+If active disease is found, every effort should be made to isolate the organism and determine sensitivities, particularly if the child is from a region of the world with a high rate of multidrug-resistant TB, such as Russia, Eastern Europe, South Africa, or Asia.

-Children with eosinophil counts >450 cells/mm3 may warrant further evaluation.
+An eosinophil count >450 cells/mm3 in an internationally adopted child may warrant further evaluation.
 One option for children who appear well is to repeat a complete blood count with differential 4 weeks after the initial test.
 If eosinophilia persists, further investigations should be based on the child’s country of origin and might include evaluation for Strongyloides stercoralis, Toxocara canis, Schistosoma species, Ancylostoma species, Trichinella spiralis, intestinal parasites that can migrate through tissues, and filarial worms.

 Several screening tests for noninfectious diseases should be performed in all or select internationally adopted children.
-These tests include thyroid-stimulating hormone, iron, iron saturation and binding capacity, lead, hemoglobin electrophoresis, glucose-6-phosphate dehydrogenase, metabolic screen, vitamin D screen, and calcium.
-In certain circumstances, neurological and psychological testing may also be considered.
+Serum levels of thyroid-stimulating hormone, iron, iron-binding capacity, transferrin, ferritin, C-reactive protein, total vitamin D 25-hydroxy, and lead should be measured in all internationally adopted children.
+Hemoglobin electrophoresis and testing glucose-6-phosphate dehydrogenase deficiency should be performed on all children from sub-Saharan Africa.
+In certain circumstances, neurologic and psychological testing may also be considered.

-The US Immigration and Nationality Act requires that any person seeking an immigrant visa for permanent residency must show proof of having received the ACIP-recommended vaccines (Tables 7-02 and 7-03) before immigration.
-This applies to all immigrant infants and children entering the United States, but internationally adopted children aged <10 years are exempt from the overseas immunization requirements.
+The US Immigration and Nationality Act requires that any person seeking an immigrant visa for permanent residency must show proof of having received the ACIP-recommended vaccines (Table 7-01) before immigration.
+This requirement applies to all immigrant infants and children entering the United States, but internationally adopted children aged <10 years are exempt from the overseas immunization requirements.
 Adoptive parents are required to sign a waiver indicating their intention to comply with the immunization requirements within 30 days of the infant’s or child’s arrival in the United States.

 Most experts recommend serologic testing for infants and children aged ≥6 months.
 MMR is not given in most countries of origin.
 Measles vaccine is administered as a single antigen.
 Unless the child has had mumps and rubella, administration of the MMR vaccine is recommended over serologic testing.
 Varicella testing for children coming from tropical countries is not recommended before age 12 years, unless there is a history of disease.
 In the tropics, varicella is a disease of adolescents and adults.

 Immunizations should be given according to the current ACIP schedule for catch-up vaccination.
-If the infant is <6 months old and there is uncertainty regarding immunization status or validity of immunization record, the child should be reimmunized according to the ACIP schedule.
+If the infant is <6 months old and there is uncertainty regarding immunization status or validity of the immunization record, the child should be re-immunized according to the ACIP schedule.

-- American Academy of Pediatrics.
+1. American Academy of Pediatrics.
 Medical evaluation of internationally adopted children for infectious diseases.
-In: Pickering LK, Baker CJ, Kimberlin DW, Long SS, editors.
-Red Book: 2009 Report of the Committee on Infectious Diseases.
-28th ed.
-Elk Grove Village, IL; 2009. p.
-183.
+In: Pickering LK, editor.
+Red Book: 2012 Report of the Committee on Infectious Diseases.
+29th ed.
+Elk Grove Village, IL; 2012. p.
+191–3.